cycloptux/GiselleBot-Documentation/docs/source/terms.rst

 You also agree to allow us to distribute communications (e.g. to your Discord Server(s)) as we deem necessary, without limitation.

-We may, but are not required to, provide a way to opt-out of receiving third party sponsored communications.
-In such cases, please contact us.

 Affiliation And External Resources
 ==================================